psidh/CoalRake/README.md

 ### Overview

-The "CEM Coal Express Navigators" project is a web application developed to optimize coal transportation from various mines to destination railway sidings.
+The "CRN Coal Rake Navigators" project is a web application developed to optimize coal transportation from various mines to destination railway sidings.
 The goal of this project is to minimize demurrage charges incurred due to trains waiting for coal, ultimately saving costs and increasing the efficiency of coal transportation.

 ### Problem Statement